Skip to content

 For instruction-only skills, omit frontmatter and keep only the markdown body.

-• Tool visibility and MCP approval bypasses belong in lobu.toml, not in SKILL.md
+• Tool visibility and MCP approval bypasses belong in lobu.config.ts, not in SKILL.md

-• Destructive MCP tools still follow the normal approval flow unless the operator configures [agents.<id>.tools].pre_approved
+• Destructive MCP tools still follow the normal approval flow unless the operator configures the agent tools.preApproved list

 See Tool Policy for that split.